-My second book, Hit Factories: A Journey Through the Industrial Cities of British Pop, will be published in hardback by Weidenfeld & Nicolson on 27th June 2019.
+My second book, Hit Factories: A Journey Through the Industrial Cities of British Pop, will be published in hardback and e-book format by Weidenfeld & Nicolson on 27th June 2019.
 (Pre-order it from Amazon here.)

 Here’s a brief summary:

 After discovering a derelict record plant on the edge of a northern English city, and hearing that it was once visited by David Bowie, Karl Whitney embarks upon a journey to explore the industrial cities of British pop music.